 Sales Conversion and TMON’s live-commerce

-Like Nexon, TMON enabled SendBird’s Chat API and Messaging SDK to provide a more interactive experience and grow user engagement, but the e-commerce company’s live commerce service was able to accomplish an unbelievable 21% conversion rate and 130x increase in sales revenue compared to other e-commerce channels.
+Like Nexon, TMON enabled Sendbird’s Chat API and Messaging SDK to provide a more interactive experience and grow user engagement, but the e-commerce company’s live commerce service was able to accomplish an unbelievable 21% conversion rate and 130x increase in sales revenue compared to other e-commerce channels.
 And also like Nexon, the e-commerce company used related features to help manage, monitor and offer chat to thousands of their customers.
 But for live commerce, the chat functionalities allowed TMON to provide real-time customer service and answer any questions viewers had on the spot.
-This amount of real-time information sharing and gathering provided a huge boost in converting viewers to customers.
+This amount of real-time information sharing and gathering provided a huge boost in converting viewers into customers.